geertjanw/OJETCourse4.x/lesson2/lesson2-part04a.md

 Instead of a chart, we will now use a table.

-1. In a ViewModel, e.g., in 'incidents.js', add the following:
+1. In a ViewModel, e.g., 'employees.js', model your data using BackBone syntax:

 ```js #button { border: none; }
 self.serviceURL = 'https://apex.oracle.com/pls/apex/oraclejet/emp/';
 self.EmpCol = ko.observable();
 self.datasource = ko.observable();

 self.Employee = oj.Model.extend({